Comparison

 Which app is better for car sickness?

-Stillwave was directly tested in real vehicle conditions.
-Carsick.App uses visual cues that require you to look at your screen.
+Stillwave is a pre-travel 60-second sound session — put your phone away and enjoy the ride.
+Carsick.App uses visual cues that require you to keep looking at your screen.
 If you want to look out the window or chat with passengers, Stillwave is the better choice.

 Why is Stillwave cheaper?